TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 PC Sensor Data: The sensor data read from HWInfo's Gadget Regisry data can be sent to the touchpad and displayed on the LCD statusbar.
 The procedure is explained in detail in the MacropadPCSensorData section.

+PC Music Playing Data: The Music Playing data read from Foobar2000's Now Playing Simple foobar2000 plugin, can be sent to the touchpad and displayed on the LCD statusbar.
+The procedure is explained in detail in the MacropadFoobarPlaying section.

 Panic mode reset.
 If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows: